 - Tobacco Industry

 The energy sector consists of businesses that source, drill, extract, and refine the raw commodities we need to keep the country going, such as oil and gas.
-At present, the energy sector contains two industries.
+Major energy stocks include Exxon Mobil, Chevron, and Halliburton.

 - Energy Equipment & Services Industry